The Unearthly

-The Unearthly is a 1957 independently made American black-and-white science fiction horror film, produced and directed by Boris Petroff (as Brook L. Peters).
+The Unearthly is a 1957 independently made American black-and-white science fiction horror film, produced and directed by Boris Petroff (as Brooke L. Peters).
 It stars John Carradine, Myron Healey, Allison Hayes, Marilyn Buferd, Arthur Batanides, Sally Todd, and Tor Johnson.
 The film was written by Jane Mann and John D.F.
 Black.

 Plot

-At his psychiatric institute, Dr. Charles Conway (John Carradine) is surreptitiously experimenting with artificial glands to try to create longevity; he works with his minion Lobo (Tor Johnson) and his assistant Dr. Sharon Gilchrist (Marilyn Buferd).
+At his psychiatric institute, Dr. Charles Conway (John Carradine) is surreptitiously experimenting with artificial glands in an attempt to create longevity; he works with his minion Lobo (Tor Johnson) and his assistant Dr. Sharon Gilchrist (Marilyn Buferd).
 Conway receives his test subjects through an associate, Dr. Loren Wright (Roy Gordon), who delivers patients seeking treatment for lesser conditions.
 After this, they are then taken into the operating room for Conway's illicit surgery.

 Wright delivers his newest find, Grace Thomas (Allison Hayes), who is seeking treatment for depression.
 When Conway balks at Wright for bringing him a patient with living relatives, he confides in Conway that he plans to throw Grace's purse and bags into the bay, to fool family and the authorities into believing she had committed suicide.
 He then asks Conway for a demonstration of his experimental progress; Conway takes him down into the basement, where he introduces him to Harry Jedrow (Harry Fleer), his latest victim.
 Jedrow is clearly alive, but severely disfigured and in a vegetative state; this concerns Wright, who reveals that Jedrow's sister is currently seeking him out.
 Conway is furious, since none of his patients were supposed to have ties of any kind.

-That night, Lobo (who famously delivers the line "Time for go to bed!") discovers Frank Scott (Myron Healey) roaming around the grounds.
+That night, Lobo (who famously delivers the line "Time for go to bed!") discovers Frank Scott (Myron Healey) roaming the grounds.
 Scott attempts to conceal his identity, but Conway quickly deduces that he is an escaped convict from his description in the newspapers, as well as a telltale tattoo on his wrist.
-Rather than turn Scott into the police, he offers him the chance to take part in his experiments.
+Rather than turn Scott over to the police, he offers him the chance to take part in his experiments.
 Knowing the odds are stacked against him, Scott accepts his offer.